woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

       //test code here
     }
 ```
 This allows you to further subgroup tests.
-When viewing the tests results locally, each test describe 'level' will be separated by > as below:
+When viewing the tests results locally, each test describe 'level' will be separated by `>` in the console as below:

 `Orders API tests: CRUD › Create an order › can create a pending order by default`